 Is this goal realistic from an economic perspective? how much would cost the establishment and maintenance of such a network?

 In a recent study (PNAS June of 29 2004), an English team led by Andrew Balmford, researcher at the Department of Zoology at Cambridge University, attempted to estimate the cost of the establishment of global networks of areas protected extent and variables.

 From the analysis of current marine protected areas, researchers first identified the main factors governing the cost of protection per unit area protected, taking account of its distance from the coast and index local economic development.
 Over this area is small, close to the coast and dependent on a rich country, and the cost of protection per square kilometer is high.

 The researchers also estimated the costs of protecting 20 30% to area% of the world's seas in favorable and realistic conditions coalescence of protected areas.
 Result: 5,4 7 to billions of dollars per year are significantly lower than in 15 30 billion dollars used annually to subsidize fishing.
 And protection of 20 30% to area% of the world's seas should create 830 000 to 1,1 million full-time jobs.

-A million "sea guards" face three to four million fishermen threatened if 30% on the surface of the oceans are prohibited from fishing.
-"It must be borne in mind that, without protection measures, the vast majority of the current 12 to 15 million fishermen will be deprived of work in the next decade," says Andrew Balmford.
+One million "guardians of the seas" face three or four million fishermen threatened if 30% in surface ocean are prohibited from fishing.
+"We must keep in mind that without protective measures, it is the vast majority of 12-15000000 current fishermen will be out of work in the next decade," says Andrew Balmford.